sucho-archiving/sucho-archiving.github.io/browsertrix-cloud.md

 Once you've filled out this form, hit the big blue *Save Crawl Template* button at the bottom.

+### Advanced Options / JSON Editor

+You can also click the *Use JSON Editor* toggle, which will show a JSON editor.
+Here you can enter a custom Browsertrix Crawler config file as JSON.
+We don't recommend using this to start, but if you have advanced options, or were previously using Browsertrix Crawler via command-line, you can enter your config here.

 ## Monitoring the crawl
 Crawls take 1-2 minutes to start, and you'll be able to see their status on the Archives page.
 You can click on a crawl to look at the details.
 On the left-hand tabs, you can click "View Crawl" to watch the web browser(s) and what they're currently capturing.

+Currently, the crawl is configured to run 8 browsers, and can be scaled up to 16 or 24 browsers.
+We suggest starting with 8 and only scaling up if it seems that the site can handle this load.

 SCREENSHOT